Naval Support Activity Charleston: Federal Complex (former Naval Base Charleston), North Charleston

-The former NAVBASE Charleston has been transformed into a multi-use Federal Complex (231 acres) with 17 Government and Military tenants, as well as homeport for 6 RO-RO Military Sealift Command Ships, 4 Coast Guard National Security Cutters (NSCs), and 2 NOAA Research Ships.
-In October 2020, the Coast Guard purchased 166 acres and two piers on the former Naval complex to construct a super base, so as to consolidate all Charleston area facilities and become the homeport for five NSCs and additional Offshore Patrol Cutters (OPCs).
-The Coast Guard Base began construction in 2024 of the $160 million dollar project to build a new headquarters, renovate of one pier, and repair a shoreside bulkhead.
-Additional construction projects valued at $590 million dollars will be forthcoming.
-In July 2025 solicitations were advertised for the design build of $98 million dollars of additional Coast Guard Base improvements.
-This will include a guard house and visitor center, medical and dental facility, utility improvements, and road improvements.
-A $60 million dollar contract was awarded to renovate the NOAA pier and construct shoreside power and warehouse facilities.
+The former NAVBASE Charleston has been transformed into a multi-use Federal Complex (231 acres) with 17 Government and Military tenants, as well as home-port for 6 RO-RO Military Sealift Command Ships, 4 Coast Guard National Security Cutters (NSCs), and 2 NOAA Research Ships.
+In October 2020, the Coast Guard purchased 166 acres and two piers on the former Naval complex to construct a super base, so as to consolidate all Charleston area facilities and become the home-port for five NSCs and additional Offshore Patrol Cutters (OPCs).
+The Coast Guard Base began construction in 2024 of the $160 million project to build a new headquarters, renovate of Pier November for Heritage class cutters, and repair a shore-side bulkhead.
+Additional construction projects valued at $590 million will be forthcoming.
+In July 2025 solicitations were advertised for the design build of $98 million of additional Coast Guard Base improvements.
+This will include a guardhouse and visitor center, a medical and dental facility, utility improvements, and road improvements.
+In 2026 a contract was signed to renovate Pier Mike for home-porting four Offshore Cutters.
+In July 2026 a $230 million dollar Coast Guard contract was signed to construct a 90,000-square-foot engineering complex, including spaces to accommodate facilities engineering and naval engineering units, electronics support, industrial production, boat storage, shipping and receiving, and hazardous materials storage, Construct a 120,000-square-foot multi functional building to support a 75-room unaccompanied personnel housing structure, a galley large enough to serve 650 patrons, a fitness center, and an exchange and Construct a parking structure to support personnel working on vessels home ported at Base Charleston.
+Lastly, a $60 million contract was awarded to renovate the NOAA pier and construct shore-side power and warehouse facilities.